 Tiny looking sail boat with Glacier Bay NP mountains in the background during our Holland-America Alaskan cruise

-Not only is Glacier Bay a National Park, but it also is an UNESCO world heritage site AND a Biosphere Reserve (just like the Everglades NP).
+Not only is Glacier Bay a US National Park, but it also is an UNESCO world heritage site AND a Biosphere Reserve (just like the Everglades).

 Glacier in Glacier bay, during our Holland America Alaska cruise